chipsalliance/firrtl-spec/spec.md

     ;; snippetend
 ```

-## Match Statements
+### Match Statements

-Match statements are used to discriminate the active variant of an enumeration typed expression.
+Match statements define regions whose operations are executed when the value of an enumeration typed expression is equal to an enumeration variant.
+Operations within regions are executed using the rules in [@sec:conditional-execution].
 A match statement must exhaustively test every variant of an enumeration.
 An optional binder may be specified to extract the data of the variant.